 There's a famous saying that the “jack of all trades is a master of none”.

-When setting up your online store or website, you should ask yourself; Who exactly are my audience, and what do they really want?
+When setting up your online store or website, you should ask yourself; who exactly is my audience, and what do they really want?

 Finding the right answer to those questions is what guarantees your success online.